 Estate administration is the process by which a decedent’s assets are distributed after the satisfaction of certain legal requirements.
 This process is also commonly known as “probate.”
 Probate is necessary when an asset previously owned by a person who has died otherwise has no new ownership automatically designated.
 For example, an individual retirement account (an “IRA”), which has a beneficiary designation, does NOT need to be probated because after the account owner dies, the account’s new owner is already predetermined.
-The same holds true for a checking account owned in joint ownership with right of survivorship or a brokerage account that has a Transfer On Death (“TOD” or “POD”) provision.
+The same holds true for a checking account owned in joint ownership with right of survivorship or a brokerage account that has a Transfer on Death (“TOD”) or Pay on Death (“POD”) provision.
 No probate is necessary in these situations because after an owner dies, the asset “knows” it already has a new owner.

 On the other hand, some assets are not jointly owned or otherwise designated for new ownership after the death of the owner.
 These types of assets require probate to establish the assets’ new owner(s).
 The most common examples of such probate assets are individually owned vehicles, bank accounts, or personal property.
 If the value of these types of probate assets exceed a certain amount, North Carolina law mandates that probate occurs.